Atom-surface interaction induced by quenched monopolar charge disorder

 \

 In Fig.~\ref{fig:plots-compare1}, we plot the behaviors of the surface disorder-induced energy shift (blue dashed line) and bulk disorder-induced energy shifts (red dot-dashed line) described by Eqs.~(\ref{shiftsingleslab0}) and (\ref{dEsingleslab0}) for the case of the atom next to a single slab surface, with the bulk charge disorder variance per unit volume and the surface charge disorder variance per unit area set (as in Ref.~\cite{naji2010}) to the values $\sigma_B^2 = 1.168\times 10^{-5} \, {\rm esu^2/cm^3}$ and $\sigma_S^2 = 3.146 \times 10^{-10} \, {\rm esu^2/cm^2}$ respectively~\cite{footnote-esu}.
-In the same figure, we also plot the behavior of the nonresonant Casimir-Polder (CP) energy shift of the metastable ${\rm{He^\ast}}$ atom for comparison.
+In the same figure, we also plot the behavior of the nonresonant Casimir-Polder (CP) energy shift of the helium atom in the $n=2$ triplet state for comparison.
 We see that the nonresonant CP shift experiences a crossover in its power-law decay behavior as the separation increases from smaller than $10^{-5}$ cm (near-field region) to greater than $10^{-4}$ cm (far-field region).
+This crossover lengthscale is set by the dominant transition wavelength of the atom, which in this case corresponds to $1.05 \times 10^{-4}$ cm.
 There is another crossover scale of the order of $10^{-4}$ cm, below which the surface disorder-induced shift (which decays as $z_0^{-2}$) and bulk disorder-induced shift (which decays as $z_0^{-1}$) are smaller than the nonresonant CP shift, and above which the disorder-induced shifts dominate over the nonresonant CP shift.